db_new.php: positionTree() does not respect db mount of backend user

 But maybe it is better to leave it as is and communicate better what mountpoints are and what they are not.

-#4 Updated by Jochen Rieger over 7 years ago
+#4 Updated by Jochen Rieger almost 8 years ago

 Helmut, thanks for you check.